Bangladesh–Nepal relations: Bilateral trade

 Despite progress in bilateral ties, the volume of trade between the two countries stands at less than $60 million per year.
 In 2008–09, Bangladesh's exports to Nepal were worth $6.7 million; its major exports include pharmaceuticals, garments, plastics, handicrafts and other goods.
-Nepal exported $53 million worth of goods, which are largely agricultural produce such as pulses, lentils, rice and wheat.
+Nepal exported $53 million worth of goods, largely agricultural produce such as pulses, lentils, rice and wheat.

 Transit route

 In 1998, the Phulbari treaty between India and Bangladesh allowed Nepalese goods access to Bangladesh through a transit route in India.
-In 2010, a joint communique issued by the Prime Minister of India Dr. Manmohan Singh and the Bangladeshi Prime Minister Sheikh Hasina Wajed assured giving Nepal and Bhutan access to the Bangladeshi ports.
+In 2010, a joint communique issued by the Prime Minister of India Dr. Manmohan Singh and the Bangladeshi Prime Minister Sheikh Hasina Wajed assured giving Nepal and Bhutan access to Bangladeshi ports.
 The commerce secretaries of both countries were scheduled to meet and finalise details for an extensive transit agreement.